asam-ev/qc-opendrive/README.md

 ## Usage

-The checker can be used as a Python script:
+The checker can be used as a Python command/script:

 **Default python**

 ```
-python main.py --help
+qc_opendrive --help // or python qc_opendrive/main.py --help

 usage: QC OpenDrive Checker [-h] (-d | -c CONFIG_PATH)